A Family-Friendly Church Where You Can Belong.

 At that time, Jeff Leake had been an associate on the APC staff, and the congregation invited Jeff to officially become the new lead pastor at Allison Park Church.
 He and his wife Melodie have served in this capacity ever since.

-New To Allison Park Church?
+New to Allison Park Church?

 Take your next step by planning your first visit or learning more about who we are.